 Take your dress code cues from the date and time of the wedding.

 It’s always hard to know how fancy you should get for a wedding.
-Let the time and setting be your guide!
+Let the formality of the invitation, along with the time and setting be your guide!
 If it’s a summer wedding during the day, a sundress for women and a light suit or shirt and tie for men is just fine.

 If it’s an evening wedding with no specific dress code, women should stick to cocktail dresses and men should plan on wearing a dark-colored suit.